Lew is an American expat living in Honduras. A former gold assayer, he is now a photographer and conservator of Central American culture.

-Almost every photograph has a part that’s in good focus, and one or more parts not.
+Almost every photograph has a part that’s in good focus and one or more parts that are not.
 The part in focus is the depth of field for this shot.
-Several factors can influence depth of field, including distance to the subject, aperture and focal length of the lens.
+Several factors can influence depth of field, including distance to the subject, aperture, and focal length of the lens.
 In many landscape shots, the depth of field—the area in good focus—can be many yards wide, while in some close-ups it may be only a couple millimeters or less.

 How to Focus Stack

 - Keep the F-Stop Close to the "Sweet Spot": Most if not all lenses have a “sweet spot,” an aperture setting that gives the best quality photos.
 For my Nikon lenses, it is usually between f8 and f11.
 Many people believe that by increasing their f-stop numbers, closing down the aperture opening of the lens to f22 or more, they can get a wider depth of field and more of the scene in focus.
 This is true to a point, but beyond that point the image will suffer because of “diffraction,” or light distortion.
 It’s always best to keep the f-stops as close to the sweet spot as possible.
 Therefore, focus stacking was invented.